PeterKamphuis/deblend_sofia_detections/README.md

 Download the source code from the Github or simply install with pip as:

-  	pip install packagename
+  	pip install deblend_sofia_detections

 This should also install all required python dependencies.
 We recommend the use of python virtual environments.
 If so desired a TRM_errors installation would look like:

-  	python3 -m venv package_name_venv
+  	python3 -m venv deblend_sofia_detections_venv

-  	source package_name_venv/bin/activate.csh
+  	source deblend_sofia_detections_venv/bin/activate.csh

-    pip install package_name
+    pip install deblend_sofia_detections

-(In case of bash the correct middle line is 	source package_name_venv/bin/activate) You might have to restart the env:
+(In case of bash the correct middle line is source deblend_sofia_detections_venv/bin/activate)

-  	deactivate
+You might have to resource the env:

-  	source package_name_venv/bin/activate.csh
+  	source deblend_sofia_detections_venv/bin/activate.csh

-Once you have installed FAT you can check that it has been installed properly by running FAT as.
+Once you have installed FAT you can check that it has been installed properly by running deblend_sofia_detections as.

-  	executable -v
+  	deblend -v

-Running package_name_venv
+Running deblend_sofia_detections_venv
 ------------------

-You can run package_name by providing a configuration file by
+You can run deblend_sofia_detectionsby providing a configuration file by

-executable configuration_file=file.yml
+deblend configuration_file=file.yml

 an example yaml file with all parameters can be printed by running

-executable print_examples=true
+deblend print_examples=true

 please see the advanced input in readthe docs for an explanation of all parameters.